Running the TestWrapper Example Application

 Running as a Windows Service

 When running as a Windows Service, the TestWrapper Application will be unable to show its user interface.
 This prevents you from launching the tests described above.
-We can however do a few tests to verify that the Wrapper acts as a Windows Service correctly.
+We can, however, do a few tests to verify that the Wrapper acts as a Windows Service correctly.

 The first thing you will need to do is get the TestWrapper Application installed as a Windows Service by running the following command: